Table of Contents

 |---|---|---|

-| Outer support | Soft towel, soft sock, cushion like support | Hard plastic edges, rigid rough surfaces |
+| Outer support | Soft towel, soft sock, cushion-like support | Hard plastic edges, rigid surfaces |

-| Inner contact layer | Clean, smooth, easy to replace barrier | Direct contact with questionable household surfaces |
+| Inner contact | Clean, smooth, easy to replace barrier | Direct contact with household surfaces |

-| Lubrication | Plenty of smooth, easy to clean lube | Dry friction or not using enough glide |
+| Lubrication | Plenty of smooth, water-based lube | Dry friction or oil-based products |

-| Aftercare | Washable fabric or disposable parts | Anything hard to clean or likely to stay damp |
+| Aftercare | Washable fabric or disposable parts | Anything hard to clean |

 Where Most DIY Fleshlight Ideas Go Wrong

-- Not using enough lubrication
+- Not using enough lubrication.

-| Comparison Point | DIY Fleshlight | Real Stroker |
+| Comparison | DIY Fleshlight | Real Stroker |

 |---|---|---|

-| Cost upfront | Usually lower | Usually higher |
+| Cost | Usually lower | Usually higher |

-| Privacy | Very high if made at home | Depends on how you buy it |
+| Privacy | Very high (made at home) | Depends on purchase method |

-| Comfort consistency | Can vary a lot | Usually more consistent |
+| Consistency | Can vary a lot | Usually more consistent |

-| Cleanup | Depends on the build | Usually easier once you know the routine |
+| Cleanup | Depends on build | Easier with routine |

 When It Is Time to Stop Improvising